MarcusKrautwurst/hue/README.md

-hue
+Phillips Hue Python API
 ===

-Phillips Hue Python API
 HOW TO USE

 Create an instance of your bridge mybridge = Bridge()